ritacarrilho/warranty-api/README.md

 * [Functionalities](#functionalities)

 ## General Info
-Web site for Bicycle Atelier, nonprofit organization.
-Dev environment: Docker and Lando.
+Mobile application and Api for equipments and warranties management.

 ## Technologies:
 * Symfony